Alpha Lipoic Acid Supplement

 Alpha-lipoic acid, which is commonly known as ALA, is a synthetic version of a naturally occurring compound produced in the human body.
-It mimics the natural properties of lipoic acid, and many people take ALA supplements to fill in the gaps in their diets.
+It mimics the natural properties of lipoic acid, and many people take alpha lipoic acid supplements to fill in the gaps in their diets.

 What Does Alpha-Lipoic Acid Do?